zabbix/zabbix/templates/db/mysql_agent/README.md

 1. Install Zabbix agent and MySQL client.
 If necessary, add the path to the `mysql` and `mysqladmin` utilities to the global environment variable PATH.
 2. Copy the `template_db_mysql.conf` file with user parameters into folder with Zabbix agent configuration (/etc/zabbix/zabbix_agentd.d/ by default).
 Don't forget to restart Zabbix agent.
-3. Create the MySQL user that will be used for monitoring (`<password>` at your discretion) For example:
+3. Create the MySQL user that will be used for monitoring (`<password>` at your discretion).
+For example:

 ```text
 CREATE USER 'zbx_monitor'@'%' IDENTIFIED BY '<password>';